24 Hours in Staunton: Activities You Can’t Miss

 If you’re searching for another Staunton classic, Byers Street Bistro offers gourmet pizza, salads, and a variety of handhelds.
 Their fried green tomatoes are a locals favorite!
 Bistro also offers a full bar and fun specialty cocktails.

 The fun in Staunton doesn’t stop at 5 p.m.
 You cannot visit Staunton without seeing a play at the American Shakespeare Center.
-This summer you can catch The Taming of the Shrew, Measure for Measure, and Much Ado About Nothing.
+This season you can catch Much Ado About Nothing,Hamlet, Coriolanus, and A Christmas Carol .
 Tickets tend to sell out quickly, so it’s important you book your tickets in advance.
 After catching a play at ASC, walk up the street and visit Split Banana to indulge on homemade gelato.

 A classic alternative to Shakespeare would be catching a new movie at Visulite Cinemas; where you can ditch the pop and grab a beer with your popcorn!